This is the european improved version of BCT-15.

 I dont think you find any other wide range scanner with all this options for this price (and maybe not for any price).

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Uniden-Bearcat UBC800XLT.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Uniden-Bearcat UBC800XLT.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Uniden-Bearcat UBC800XLT might be around:
+Based on historic data, today's second-hand price of the Uniden-Bearcat UBC800XLT is around: